BAN BOX SHIFTING MANIFESTO 2.0

 • Some property owners and landlords will use novel methods, like fish tanks and snail farms or place other items in the empty property to trigger rates avoidance.

-• England’s Government should extend the occupation period for rates exemption from six weeks to six months (like Scotland and Wales).
+• England’s Government should extend the occupation period for rates exemption from thirteen weeks to six months (like Scotland and Wales).

 • Ethical rates mitigation allows councils to offer organisations and charities support while also supporting their community.